-Counseling & Art Therapy offers the following three stand-alone graduate certificates.
+Counseling & Art Therapy offers the following two stand-alone graduate certificates.

 These certificates target continuing education for alumni and area art therapists based on coursework to meet continuing education standards, fill gaps in education, and engage in the developing literature in the field.